lyrasis/kiba-extend/doc/cookbook.md

 I'm going to set this up so that it can easily scale.

+### Create extract job to get unique subject values from each field in a consistent way

 First, create a job that accepts parameters.
 This will be used to isolate your subject field columns so they can be used as data sources.
 This job will drop rows with no subject values, and deduplicate each individual column, so our eventual combined list is smaller.
 It will also rename each source field to :subject.

 ```